 A host of Allied military leaders, including Generals Wedemeyer and Eisenhower, concurred in the belief that the policy had prolonged the wary.
 Military historians R. Ernest and Trevor Dupuy stated that dropping the unconditional surrender policy “would have saved thousands of lives on both sides.”
 After rigorously researching the subject, Armstrong wrote “the overwhelming majority of generals and military analysts, both Allied and German, seem to agreed that Unconditional Surrender did prolong the war.”

-Just like the July 20th plot against Hitler, it is impossible to say exactly how Roosevelt’s policy changed the course of the war, but many postwar commentators believed the war would have ended sometime between the disaster at Stalingrad in January 1943 and the failure of the Battle of the Bulge in January 1945.
+Like the July 20th plot against Hitler, it is impossible to say exactly how Roosevelt’s policy changed the course of the war, but many postwar commentators believed the war would have ended sometime between the disaster at Stalingrad in January 1943 and the failure of the Battle of the Bulge in January 1945.
 The lives lost across this time must then be considered to some degree preventable.
 The United States suffered over 750,000 dead and wounded in Europe from January 1943 onward, with over 75 percent coming during and after D-Day, and over 200,000 coming after January 1945.
 The British and Canadians additionally suffered over 100,000 casualties from D-Day on.

 These numbers do not take into account German losses.
 Nor do they consider the lives lost in Nazi concentration camps.
 “Deaths from starvation, disease, and execution,” wrote Armstrong, “reached a peak in the final two years of the war.”
 While the Allied public and even soldiers were not fully aware of the Nazis’ atrocities, the Allied governments had learned of the Nazis “final solution” in late 1942.
 A concern for the suffering of the Nazis victims would seem to have demanded at least considering a negotiated peace with a non-Nazi government within Germany, which would undoubtedly have had less abhorrent policies than Hitler.
 Looking back on the probable cost of the policy in terms of human lives, Fleming concluded “this ultimatum was written in blood.”